cfocoder/mcpo/BLOG_POST.md

 Once MCPO is running, integrate it with Open WebUI using these OpenAPI endpoints:

 1. **Access Open WebUI Admin Panel**
-   - Go to Settings → Functions
+   - Go to Settings → Tools
-   - Click "Add Function"
+   - Click "Manage Tool Servers"

-2. **Add MCPO Functions**
+2. **Add MCPO Tools**

    For each service, add the corresponding OpenAPI URL: